justin-carter/python-chatbot/README.md

 # python-chatbot
-A chatbot using Python and Flask
+A chatbot created with Python, Flask, and ChatterBot.